-Where is that one room where no one gets wifi?
-Did you have to move the family computer because the internet always lagged so bad that it was virtually unusable?
+Where is that one room where no one gets Wi-Fi?
+Did you have no choice but to move your PS4 (PlayStation 4) or Xbox One because the internet always lagged so badly that it was virtually unusable?

-Luckily, all of these things can be fixed with a simple wifi extender (also called Wi-Fi range booster or repeater), which takes the signal from your router and amplifies it to reach the furthest corners of your house.
+Luckily, these problems can be fixed with a device called WiFi booster (or extender, repeater), which takes the signal from your router and amplifies it to reach the furthest corners of your house.

-The items below are hand-picked based on 1). the criteria listed above 2). our own using experience 3). reputation research we did from the Internet hearing what other users say about using a specific Wi-Fi range repeater product.
+The items below are hand-picked based on 1). the criteria listed above 2). our own user experience 3). reputation research we did on the Internet about what other users say about using a specific WiFi range repeater.

 What We Like:

-- Creates a strong signal and runs up 750 Mbps.
+- It creates a strong signal and runs up to 750 Mbps.

 - Very small and discrete plugs directly into a wall outlet without any extension cords or stands.

 - Not incredibly user-friendly and could be difficult to install and set up.